A look at the cars from Daniel Craig’s run of five James Bond movies.

 Aston Martin DBS

-Dominic Greene has a fleet of Ford Edge crossovers with Greene Planet logos.
-Although they all had petrol engines the Edges, like Camille’s Ka, have badges indicating they are powered by hydrogen fuel cells, an option not actually offered by Ford.
+Dominic Greene has a fleet of Ford Edge SEL crossovers, also with Greene Planet logos.
+Although they all had petrol engines the fleet cars all have badges indicating they are powered by hydrogen fuel cells.
+Like Camille’s Ka, this was an option not actually offered by Ford.

 Bond uses one of Greene’s cars to track him down in the desert.
 After leaving Greene with a can of motor oil he drives Camille to a railway station where they say their goodbyes.